HUWISU | Winter on Campus

 Dr. Christian E. Rieck

-Christian E. Rieck is an Associate Professor at the Chair of War Studies at the University of Potsdam.
+Dr. Christian E. Rieck is an Associate Professor at the Chair of War Studies at the University of Potsdam.
 He also teaches at the interface between international relations and contemporary history at Universidad Rey Juan Carlos in Madrid, as well as at Humboldt, his alma mater.

 Already applied for this course?